Notice of Pre-AIA or AIA Status

 an inflow tubing 30 defining an inflow lumen (irrigation line), the inflow lumen configured to provide a fluid from a fluid source 32 to a site of the medical procedure;

-an inflow sensor 34, 44 in communication with the inflow lumen to sense an inflow parameter (pressure, [0013]-[0016]) of the fluid within the inflow lumen, the inflow sensor configured to generate an inflow signal indicative of the inflow parameter of the fluid;
+an inflow sensor 34, 44 in communication with the inflow lumen to sense an inflow parameter (pressure, [0013]-[0016]) of the inflow lumen, the inflow sensor configured to generate an inflow signal indicative of the inflow parameter of the inflow tubing;

 an outflow tubing 22 defining an outflow lumen (aspiration line 22: see paragraph [0011]), the outflow lumen configured to extract debris from the site of the medical procedure (see paragraph [0010]: "The aspiration system 16 removes the irrigation fluid and any detached tissue from the surgical site");

-an outflow sensor 27 (see paragraph [0011]) in communication with the outflow lumen to sense an outflow parameter (pressure) of the debris within the outflow lumen, the outflow sensor configured to generate an outflow signal indicative of the outflow parameter of the debris;
+an outflow sensor 27 in communication with the outflow lumen to sense an outflow parameter (pressure) of the outflow lumen (see paragraph [0011]: “a pressure sensor that senses the pressure of the aspiration line 22”), the outflow sensor configured to generate an outflow signal indicative of the outflow parameter of the outflow lumen;

 a memory including instructions (see paragraph [0013]); and

-identify an abnormality (see paragraph [0018]: "the actual pressure deviates from the desired pressure") in either the inflow tubing or the outflow tubing based on comparing the inflow signal or the outflow signal, respectively, to pre-determined thresholds (see paragraph [0018]: "desired range of pressures").
+identify an abnormality (see paragraph [0018]: "the actual pressure deviates from the desired pressure") in either the inflow tubing or the outflow tubing based on comparing the inflow signal or the outflow signal to an inflow criterion and an outflow criterion, respectively (pre-determined thresholds: see paragraph [0018]: "desired range of pressures"; paragraph [0025]: “The differential pressure can be determined from the pressures sensed by sensors 27 and 34” to determine the resistance by dividing the sensed differential pressure by the measured flow rate).

 Regarding claim 2, Bui discloses an inflow pump 28 in communication with the inflow tubing 30 to control a fluid flow rate of the fluid through the inflow lumen; and an outflow pump 24 in communication with the outflow tubing 22 to control a debris flow rate of the debris through the outflow lumen (see paragraphs [0011]-[0012]).